Surviving R. Kelly Part II Details Alleged Suicide Pact Made If R. Kelly Went To Jail

 Watch the trailer below:

-Surviving R. Kelly Part II: The Reckoning premieres on Lifetime January 2, 2020, at 9pm.
+Surviving R. Kelly Part II: The Reckoning premieres on Lifetime 2nd January 2020, at 9pm with a UK air date yet to be announced

 Advertisement